Superstitions are among issues that have long been perceived to have some unrevealed secrets as their origins.

 - The inclination of the Earth’s axis relative to the plane of its rotation around the sun is 23.5o

-Passing of a black cat on your way may lead to a bad luck for you.
+- Passing of a black cat on your way may lead to bad luck for you.

-Giving your gloves as a gift to someone may lead to unfortunate future for him.
+- Giving your gloves as a gift to someone may lead to an unfortunate future for them.

 - Spilling salt and the misfortune it may bring for you.
 Even more superstitious is the belief that it would be an invitation for evil to get in!

 Although none of these ideas has any ration behind this common belief, the idea is so deep-rooted that it has spread to other cultures and even non-religious people.

 Interestingly, superstitions are not necessarily referring to something leading to a bad fate.
 For example, in many cultures, the crossing of fingers is believed to bring good luck.
 Such objects as horseshoes and rabbit’s feet, among many others, are commonly believed to bring good fortune.
-The other example is the good luck attributed to the number 7.
+The other example is good luck attributed to number 7.
 This belief has many reasons behind it, including the occasional references to this number in the Bible.

 But the fact is whether they are believed by many to result in a negative or positive fortune, none of them has any scientific support for their claim other than old fallacies that have been transferred from generation to generation.
 Yet, their psychological impact over thousands of years has been so profound that they are somehow recognized by the scientific community.